wegenmat-privat/psresp/README.rst

    :width: 100 %

 ..
 [1] Lawrence, A. and I. Papadakis (1993).
 “X-ray variability of active galactic nuclei - A universal power spectrum with luminosity-dependent amplitude”.
 In: The Astrophysical Journal 414.10, pp. L85–L88.
 ..
+[2] Vaughan, S. et al. (2003).
+“On characterizing the variability properties of X-ray light curves from active galaxies”.
+In: Monthly Notices of the Royal Astronomical Society 345, pp. 1271–1284.
-MAGIC collaboration, The 2009 multiwavelength campaign on Mrk 421: Variability and correlation studies, `Link <https://arxiv.org/pdf/1502.02650.pdf>`_
+..
+[3] MAGIC collaboration, The 2009 multiwavelength campaign on Mrk 421: Variability and correlation studies, `Link <https://arxiv.org/pdf/1502.02650.pdf>`_